 The Beach (2000)

-While the book The Beach by Alex Garland may be a fan favorite for backpackers, the film is not nearly there.
+While the book The Beach by Alex Garland is a fan favorite for backpackers, the film is not nearly there.
 But the first half is quite good at depicting backpacking in Thailand during the early 2000s.
 Maya Bay at Phi Phi Islands was the place where the movie adaptation featuring Leonardo DiCaprio was shot.
 However, Alex Garland’s book was actually inspired by the lagoon El Nido at island Palawan in the Philippines.

 Rendition (2007)